 First National Guild for Health Care Providers of the Lower Extremity.
 This organization assists FPMA and APMA in Washington, D.C. and elsewhere with many issues.
-Through affiliation with the Guild and dues paid to them, membership services, including mortgage and real estate programs, low rate and long-term loan programs, and legal assistance, are available.
+Through affiliation with the Guild and dues paid to them, membership services, including mortgage and real estate programs, personal loans, and legal assistance, are available.

 Insurance Representation.
 Through the FPMA Insurance Committee, FPMA represents the profession on healthcare matters with health insurance carriers and federal and state intermediaries.
-This Committee works diligently to ensure equitable handling and full recognition of Podiatric treatment.
-Timely updates to FPMA members on important insurance matters are immediately available through the efforts of this Committee and members can contact APMA Carrier Advisory Committee (CAC) state representatives for answers to their Medicare and insurance questions.
+This Committee works diligently to ensure equitable handling and full recognition of podiatric treatment.
+Timely updates to FPMA members on important insurance matters are available through the efforts of this Committee and members can contact APMA Carrier Advisory Committee (CAC) state representatives for answers to their Medicare and insurance questions.

 Networking.
 Dedicated staff members and officers make sure that FPMA members are kept apprised of rapid changes and advancements occurring in the healthcare field.
 Close affiliations with other Podiatric Physicians offer every member an opportunity for personal and professional success.

 Professional Development through Continuing Education.
-Attendance of FPMA’s annual Science and Management Symposium (SAM) offers FPMA members a broad spectrum of medical, surgical, and practice management topics presented by widely recognized speakers, while providing Continuing Education Contact Hours (CECH) credits necessary for licensure renewal in Florida.
-SAM attendance is included in the FPMA dues structure at no additional cost to members.
+Attendance of FPMA’s annual Science and Management Symposium (SAM) and Summer Conference offers FPMA members a broad spectrum of medical, surgical, and practice management topics presented by widely recognized speakers, while providing Continuing Education Contact Hour (CECH) credits necessary for licensure renewal in Florida.
+SAM and Summer Conference attendance are included in the FPMA dues structure at no additional cost to members.
 Many local Components also offer continuing medical education programs throughout the year.

 Public Affairs Programs.
-FPMA, through its Public Affairs Committee and staff, the Public Affairs/Website Coordinator maintains an active and successful Program to inform and educate the public about foot health and the function of the Podiatric Physician as the Doctor of Foot Specialties.
-FPMA maintains an extensive library of audiovisual materials, available to all members, including PowerPoint slide presentations, pamphlets, brochures, displays, posters, media kits, and much more.
+FPMA, through its Public Affairs Committee and Public Affairs/Website Coordinator, maintains an active and successful program to inform and educate the public about foot health and the function of the Podiatric Physician as the Doctor of Foot Specialties.
+FPMA maintains an extensive library of educational materials available to all members, including PowerPoint slideshow presentations, handouts, pamphlets, brochures, displays, and more.

-Publications.
-FPMA members receive two issues of FPMA Footprints annually.
+Publications, Digital Newsletters, and Blast emails.
+FPMA produces two issues of FPMA Footprints annually.
 FPMA Footprints is an internally produced magazine that covers FPMA activities as well as developments in Podiatric Medicine.
 Members receive frequent Blast emails to keep them abreast of upcoming activities and important news concerning Podiatric Medicine.
-They also receive many APMA publications and updates covering national activities.
-An FPMA Membership Directory is provided to all members as well.
+They also receive many APMA publications and email updates covering national activities.

 Referral Network.
 Through its "800" number, FPMA receives many requests for podiatric physician referrals, which are referred to the "Find a Podiatric Physician" feature available on the FPMA home page.
 The credibility offered by membership in FPMA is a valuable practice asset.